hypered/thebacknd/README.md

 $ doctl serverless functions invoke thebacknd/list
 $ doctl serverless functions invoke thebacknd/create
 $ doctl serverless functions invoke thebacknd/destroy-all
+$ doctl serverless functions invoke thebacknd/destroy-old
 ```

 Virtual machines are named `thebacknd-xxx`, where `xxx` is a number.
 The
 numbers are reused when virtual machines are destroyed.
 The virtual machines
 are also tagged with "thebacknd".
 The `list` and `destroy-all` operations only
 work on those machines.

+The notion of "old" machines is currently set to 60 minutes.
+The current
+hard-coded machine type costs less than $0.01 for one hour.

 # Configuration